sep/ots-ai-tutorial/nlp/README.md

 care about tweets and blog posts and books.
 VADER is capable of doing paragraph (and beyond) level analysis.
-In this exercise, we'll look at the default implementation of paragraph level analysis in VADER and consider how sentence order impacts the performance of the analysis.
+In this exercise, we'll look at the default implementation of paragraph level analysis in VADER and consider how sentence order impacts the performance of the analysis:

+* (a) See how paragraph analysis is done
+* (b) See that by default vader is insensitive to sentence order
+* (c) Implement an aggregation scheme to account for sentence order

 ## Exercise 4 - What if I disagree with VADER?